sam-eng/songs-and-hate-speech/README.md

 To set up and run with a virtual environment:

-Generate an API key for Genius' API
+Generate an API key for Genius' API.
+Replace "[INSERT API KEY HERE]" with your API key.

 > virtualenv venv
 > source venv/bin/activate